 Let’s assume you have sent a survey to 100 people and 40 people answered (filled out your survey).
 It means that response rate for your survey will be 40/100 = 0,4 x 100 = 40%

 How to improve response rate?

-There are several ways to improve response rate - it means to improve the number of collected responses on your survey in a sample.
+There are several ways to improve the response rate - it means to improve the number of collected responses to your survey in a sample.
 Below you will find a few simple and proven methods :

 - Ask your respondents in advance if they would like to participate in a survey

 - Create a survey introduction, with information like :